Solar Is An Economic Opportunity

 Every solar project we design includes graphs like the following, which compare (Left) the cost of doing nothing versus investing in a solar array, and (Right) the relative cash flow of an upfront cash purchase versus the ROI in terms of energy savings over time.

 The exact Internal Rate of Return (or IRR) of a solar investment will vary based on a number of conditions, including a site’s solar access, the local rate for electricity, and available state incentives.
 However, most solar investors see a 25-year IRR of 8-12%, vastly superior to any other risk-free investment.
 See our profile of a customer who ‘did the math’ for his Falmouth, ME installation to see this modeling backed up with real data.
+Interested in solar for your home?
+Check out our solar calculator and see about how much you can save by going solar.

-For businesses and institutions, the math is a little different, as the incentive structures are a bit different, and larger electricity consumers are usually billed on demand profiles rather than a fixed rate for kilowatt-hour consumption.
+For businesses and institutions, the math is a little different, as the incentive structures are a bit different, and larger electricity consumers are usually billed on-demand profiles rather than a fixed rate for kilowatt-hour consumption.
 However, the business case is quite solid and especially with financing solar is an excellent choice for businesses who are keen to reduce their long-term operating expenditures.

 Solar Loans: An Affordable Way to Get Fixed-Price Power